crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 ###Step 6 (optional): Sign up for a meeting with Chris and Ellie.

 There is so much varienty in the kids of projects you have come up with, which is *awesome*.
 Inevitably, this means you will read through this assignment and the deliverables and start complaining amoung your group in utter frustration about how terribly these deliverables fit with the project you are planning on building.
 So don't rant amongst yourselves!
 Come meet with us!
 Your project probably fits the structure better than you think it does.
 You can sign up for a individual meeting with use [here]().

+###Deliverables

+That is a lot of text.
+Your take-away check list is:

+* Flow diagram of major system components

+* Mockups of any user-facing interfaces (crowdworkers and end-users)

+* Raw data

+* Sample input/output for QC

+* Sample input/output for aggregation

+* Code for QC

+* Code for aggregation

+* A disgustingly clear README telling us where we can find each of the above things

+* Questionnaire

 This assignment is due by 11:59pm on <b>Thursday, November 13th</b>.
 You must work in groups on this project.
 You must declare who is in your group when you turn your assignment.
 Everyone in your group will receive the same grade on the assignment.